HATEOAS and Hypermedia-Driven Development

 }

-Here, the client learns what actions are possible (cancel) and where to find related resources (payment) through embedded links.
+Clients learn what actions are possible (cancel) and where to find related resources (payment) through embedded links, rather than constructing URLs manually.

 Servers can evolve URLs and workflows without breaking clients.
-New actions (e.g., a refund link) appear automatically when available.
+New actions like a "refund" link appear automatically when available, eliminating coordination overhead between services.

-Clients follow links to transition between states (e.g., cart → checkout → payment), mirroring web browsing.
+Clients follow links to transition between states (cart → checkout → payment), creating workflows that mirror natural user thought processes.

 - Long-lived APIs where backward compatibility is critical